 The Different Types of Ocarina

-Used during the Mayan civilisation, ocarina has come a long way and naturally has gone through innumerable modifications to create many varieties of it.
-Ocarinas are classified either based on their shapes, sizes or the number of holes on them.
+Used during the Mayan civilization, ocarina has come a long way and naturally has gone through innumerable modifications to create many varieties of it.
+Ocarinas are classified either based on their shapes, sizes, or the number of holes on them.

 Of all the ocarinas, the transverse one is the most common and is vividly used by musicians all across the world for its ergonomic design.
 Also known as the sweet potato ocarina, these usually have 10 or 12 holes on them, with an almost conical body which the musician holds to play.

 Another common type of ocarina is the pendant style ocarinas.
 These are really small in size and usually have a lesser number of holes than the transverse ocarinas.
 The English Pendant ocarinas use the John Taylor way of fingering and usually have four to six holes.
 On the other hand, the Peruvian pendant ocarina dates back older, and often has an animal-like design, with eight to nine holes on them.

 Except for these common ocarinas, there are complex ones such as the multi-chambered ocarinas, the inline ocarinas etc.

 Also, like other wind instruments, the ocarinas can also be classified based on their pitches to alto, tenor, soprano, and bass ocarinas.

 While buying an ocarina, the first thing to remember is the purpose of playing it.
 Based on the material, the pitch range, and its size, the instrument can create various different styles and moods of music.
 Having an idea about the type of music it will be used for is, thus, necessary.

 As discussed earlier, ocarinas can be made of as many as six different materials.

 The most common materials nowadays to make ocarinas are either plastic, ceramic, or porcelain.
 These materials play a huge role in the tonal quality of the ocarina and also its price.